wildducktheories/timeserieslog/README.md

 		wg.Wait()
 	}

 examples/toy-tsl-sort/timestamp.txt.gz contains 4.2M records from a real webserver's access log.
 Each line consists of timestamp at which a request started.
-The data is written at the time each request ends.
+The data was written to the log at the time each request ended.
 This is example of timeseries data that is almost, but not actually sorted.

 The following shows the sort performance of toy-tsl-sort compared to the standard OSX sort utility.
+Note that toy-tsl-sort will fail if --window is too small - in this case 2000.

 	$ (cd examples/toy-tsl-sort; go build)
 	$ (cd examples/toy-tsl-sort/; gzip -dc timestamps.txt.gz | time ./toy-tsl-sort --window=4000 | wc)